inkarkat/vim-RootTerminal/README.md

 For a permanent configuration, put the following commands into your vimrc:

+You can modify the environment in which the :terminal is opened via a Dict of environment variables (keys are names, values are values); use v:null (or for backwards compatibility an empty List ([])) to remove an environment
+variable:

+    let g:RootTerminal_TerminalEnvironment = {'delete_me': [], 'added': 'val'}

 The shell command that launches the terminal emulator can be tweaked via:

     let g:RootTerminal_GuiTerminalCommand = 'gnome-terminal'